marthamwangi/Devenv/README.md

    12. markdown
    13. third party reporters
    14. html reporters

 `testSetup.js` we tell Mocha to run the configuration file we setup `"src/**/*.test.js\` then Mocha should run any tests it finds in src directory and any subdirectory with `test.js` extension

-3. writew tests
+3. write tests

 4. run test `upon save`
    `"test:watch":"npm run test -- --watch"` and lastly add it to start `"start": "npm-run-all --parallel open:src lint:watch test:watch",`

 # continuous intergration?

-> > Continuous integration is a software development process where developers integrate the new code they've written more frequently throughout the development cycle, adding it to the code base at least once a day.
+> Continuous integration is a software development process where developers integrate the new code they've written more frequently throughout the development cycle, adding it to the code base at least once a day.

 A `continuous integration server` offers the ability to do the following: